sebastiancarlos/beachpatrol/README.md

 Beachpatrol is a CLI tool to replace and automate your everyday web browser.

-Run `beachpatrol` to launch a Chromium browser which can be controlled externally through [Playwright](https://playwright.dev/) scripts.
-You can use it as your daily driver; it works like a regular Chromium browser.
+Run `beachpatrol` to launch a Chromium or Firefox browser which can be controlled externally through [Playwright](https://playwright.dev/) scripts.
+You can use it as your daily driver; it works like a regular browser.

 Use also `beachpatrol --profile <profile-name>` to launch a specific profile, or `beachpatrol --incognito`.